 Video of the Day

-The cold mint hue in this kitchen belonging to blogger Tikkie Elsøe work with the white tile backsplash and wood countertops to create an effortlessly cool aesthetic.
-Working with Danish design company Reform, Tikkie loved the way the mint green complemented the warmth of the wooden cutout cabinet pulls and the work surfaces without being too warm.
-Hello major mint-spiration!
+The light mint hue used in this small kitchen, belonging to blogger Tikkie Elsøe, works with the white tile backsplash and wood countertops to create an effortlessly cool aesthetic.
+Tikkie loved the way the pistachio cabinet fronts from Danish brand Reform CPH complemented the warmth of the wooden features sprinkled throughout, without feeling too warm.

-While mint green is seen as a modern and trending kitchen color, it can also be used to freshen up traditional settings, too.
-Choose a hue with gray undertones and you'll hit the pastel nail on the head without ending up with a palette that feels overly saccharine.
-Adam and Amber Ford chose a softer version of peppermint green, bringing in some classic pops of pink and brass fixtures to add an extra modern touch.
+While mint green is seen as a modern and trending color, it can also be used to freshen up traditional settings.
+Opt for a shade with gray undertones and you'll hit the pastel nail on the head without ending up with a palette that feels overly saccharine.
+Adam and Amber Ford from The Happy Tudor chose a softer shade of green, bringing in some classic pops of pink (thanks to the kitchen rug) and flecks of brass (thanks to the fixtures) to add an extra modern touch.

 3. Mix it with marble.

 We'll just go ahead and say what everyone is thinking: Marble countertops (and a matching backsplash) in a mint green kitchen are pretty much a match made in design heaven.
 So it makes sense that the team over at Oh Happy Day chose the cheerful combination for their studio kitchen.
 The barely-there shade looks picture-perfect on flat front IKEA cabinets.

 The mint green kitchen backsplash in this scheme by Aly Velji Designs is quite the showstopper, and wouldn't be hard to recreate in your own kitchen.
 Pair it with fresh white cabinetry, leather accents, and midcentury-inspired wall sconces for a warmer take on an industrial cook space.